nanochess/IntyBASIC/ReadMe.txt

 >>>>>>>>>>>>>>  Notes

-The current official version is v1.4.2, and the latest bleeding-edge version is v1.5.0 that corrects bugs and is in testing state.
+The current official version is v1.5.0.

 Also look for the swiss-knife companion tool IntyColor for converting BMP images to IntyBASIC data.
 Located at: